Hoppa till innehål

 The full PDF installation guide for the Software Development Kit (SDK) TC-Python.
 Note this is also included in the Thermo-Calc full installation guide.

-Thermo-Calc Documentation Set
+Thermo-Calc Software Documentation Set

-The Thermo-Calc Documentation Set is one PDF that includes the information needed to work with the Thermo‑Calc software.
+The Thermo-Calc Software Documentation Set is one PDF that includes the information needed to work with the Thermo‑Calc software.
 By having all content in one PDF it enables you to search almost all the content just like you would when in the online help.

 TC-Python Online Help and PDF